 A better option might be to just replace one side of it – just one of the switches – with an occupancy sensor but set it in what’s called the “vacancy mode.”
 So what that means is you manually turn the light switch on but if there’s no motion in the room, it will automatically go off.

 So we use these, for example, in the bedrooms upstairs at our house because kids turn lights on but as we all know, kids don’t turn the lights off.
-So, if you set it in the vacancy mode, they can turn the lights on but then they’ll go off, depending on the period of monitoring you set.
+So, if you set the occupancy sensor switch in the vacancy mode, they can turn the lights on but then they’ll go off, depending on the period of monitoring you set.
 They’ll either go off 1, 5, 15 or 30 minutes later.

 PAM: Oh, OK.
 Alright.
 That would work.
 Thank you.